Fatal Vespers: Event

 On the afternoon of Sunday, 26 October (Old Style) 1623 about three hundred persons assembled in an upper room at Hunsdon House for the purpose of participating in a religious service led by Robert Drury and William Whittingham, two Jesuits.

 While Drury was preaching the great weight of the crowd in the old room suddenly snapped the main summer-beam of the floor, which instantly crashed in and fell into the room below.
 The main beams there also snapped and broke through to the ambassador's drawing-room over the gate-house, a distance of twenty-two feet.
 Part of the floor, being less crowded, stood firm, and the people on it cut a way through a plaster wall into a neighbouring room.
 The two Jesuits were killed on the spot.
 About ninety-five persons lost their lives, while many others sustained serious injuries.

 Commentary

-A circumstantial account of the accident was provided in The Doleful Even-Song (1623), by Thomas Goad, and another contemporary description is given in The Fatall Vesper (1623), bearing the initials "W. C." and erroneously ascribed to William Crashaw, father of the poet.
+A circumstantial account of the incident was provided in The Doleful Even-Song (1623), by Thomas Goad, and another contemporary description is given in The Fatall Vesper (1623), bearing the initials "W. C." and erroneously ascribed to William Crashaw, father of the poet.